Accessibiity

 Wireframes

 Wireframes were created utilizing the style guide.
-Low-fidelity sketches were made first followed by mid-fidelity wireframes which were shown to the same participant for feedback.
+Low-fidelity wireframes were made first and then later shown to the same participant for feedback.
 High-fidelity wireframes were optimized based on feedback.
-The final working prototype was created after another round of user testing.
+In the end, a total of 36 screens were created in order to get the final prototype working.

 Four examples of low-fidelity screen wireframes of the redesign